-General POI Recommendation.
-The most well-known approaches of personalized recommendation are collaborative filtering (CF) and Matrix Factorization (MF).
+General POI Recommendation The most well-known approaches of personalized recommendation are collaborative filtering (CF) and Matrix Factorization (MF).
 The conventional CF techniques have been widely studied for POI recommendation.
-LARS [6] employs item-based CF to make POI recommendation with the consideration of travel penalty.
-FCF [22] is a friend-based CF model based on the common visited POIs among friends, which considers the social influence.
-UTE [23] is a collaborative recommendation model that incorporates with temporal and geographical information.
+LARS [11] employs item-based CF to make POI recommendation with the consideration of travel penalty.
+FCF [28] is a friend-based CF model based on the common visited POIs among friends, which considers the social influence.
+UTE [29] is a collaborative recommendation model that incorporates with temporal and geographical information.
 However, such methods suffer the data sparsity problem, leading them difficult to identify similar users.

-Recommendation models based on MF and embedding learning [7,11,12] have been intensively studied.
-Rank-GeoFM [9] fits the users' preference rankings for POIs to learn the latent embeddings.
+Recommendation models based on MF and embedding learning [12, 16, 17] have been intensively studied.
+Rank-GeoFM [13] fits the users' preference rankings for POIs to learn the latent embeddings.
 By incorporating the geographical context, it utilizes a geographical factorization method for calculating the recommendation score.
-TSG-MF [26] models the multi-tag influences via extracting a user-tag matrix and the social influences via social regularization, and uses a normalized function to model geographical influences.
+TSG-MF [32] models the multi-tag influences via extracting a usertag matrix and the social influences via social regularization, and uses a normalized function to model geographical influences.

-Next POI Recommendation.
-In the literature, next POI recommendation issues have been studied in [19,28], in which the main objective is to exploit the user's check-in sequence between different POIs and dynamic preference.
+Next POI Recommendation In the literature, next POI recommendation issues have been studied in [25, 34], in which the main objective is to exploit the user's check-in sequence between different POIs and dynamic preference.

-Markov Chains (MC) Based Methods.
-MC based models aim to predict the next behavior according the historical sequential behaviors.
-FPMC-LR [3] considers first-order Markov chain for POI transitions and distance constraints.
-HMM [21] exploits check-in category information to capture the latent user movement pattern by using a mixed hidden Markov chain.
-LORE [24] incrementally mines sequential patterns and represents it as a dynamic location-location transition graph.
+Markov Chains (MC)-based Methods MC-based models aim to predict the next behavior according the historical sequential behaviors.
+FPMC-LR [4] considers first-order Markov chain for POI transitions and distance constraints.
+HMM [27] exploits check-in category information to capture the latent user movement pattern by using a mixed hidden Markov chain.
+LORE [30] incrementally mines sequential patterns and represents it as a dynamic location-location transition graph.
 By utilize an additive Markov chain, LORE fuses the sequential, geographical and social influence in a unified way.

-Graph-Based Methods.
-Graph-based approaches are exploring in the literature of next POI recommendation.
-GE [20] jointly captures the latent relations among the POI, region, time slot and words related to the POIs by constructing four bipartite graphs.
-HME [5] projects the entities into a hyperbolic space after study multiple contextual subgraphs.
-Although the above approaches achieve promising performance, they can not model the sequential patterns effectively.
+Graph-based Methods Graph-based approaches are exploring in the literature of next POI recommendation.
+GE [26] jointly captures the latent relations among the POI, region, time slot and words related to the POIs by constructing four bipartite graphs.
+HME [8] projects the entities into a hyperbolic space after study multiple contextual subgraphs.
+Although the above approaches achieve promising performance, they cannot model the sequential patterns effectively.

-RNN-Based Methods.
-Recently, RNNs such as LSTM or GRU have demonstrated groundbreaking performance on predicting sequential problem.
-ST-RNN [10] utilizes RNN structure to model the temporal contexts by carefully designing the time-specific and distance-specific transition matrices.
-NEXT [25] encodes the sequential relations within the pre-trained POI embeddings by adopting DeepWalk [16] technique.
-Time-LSTM [30] employs LSTM with time gates to capture time interval among users' behaviors.
+RNN-based Methods Recently, RNNs such as LSTM or GRU have demonstrated groundbreaking performance on predicting sequential problem.
+ST-RNN [15] utilizes RNN structure to model the temporal contexts by carefully designing the time-specific and distance-specific transition matrices.
+NEXT [31] encodes the sequential relations within the pre-trained POI embeddings by adopting Deep-Walk [21] technique.
+Time-LSTM [37] employs LSTM with time gates to capture time interval among users' behaviors.
 CAPE [1] first uses a check-in context layer to capture the geographical influence of POIs and a text content layer to model the characteristics of POIs from text content.
 Then, CAPE employs RNN as recommendation component to predict successive POIs.
-PEU-RNN [13] proposes a LSTM based model that combines the user and POI embeddings, which are learned from Word2Vec.
-ASPPA [27] proposes to identify the semantic subsequences of POIs and discover their sequential patterns.
-Recently, STGN [28] extends the LSTM gating mechanism with the spatial and temporal gates to capture the user's space and time preference.
+PEU-RNN [18] proposes a LSTM-based model that combines the user and POI embeddings, which are learned from Word-2Vec.
+ASPPA [33] proposes to identify the semantic subsequences of POIs and discover their sequential patterns.
+Recently, STGN [34] extends the LSTM gating mechanism with the spatial and temporal gates to capture the user's space and time preference.
 However, these approaches fail to capture users' personalized preferences.
+In addition, PLSPL [25] adopts the attention mechanism to model the long-term preference and employs two LSTM models to model the short-term preference on location-based and category-based sequence, respectively.
+Nevertheless, PLSPL does not utilize the geographical information and social ties, which play important roles in POI recommendation task [5, 6, 32].